haileymgibbs/childcare-desert-analysis/Deserts x CD/ReadMe.md

 **Child care desert:** A census tract where the adjusted child care supply score (`adj_supply`) is 0.33 or below, indicating that licensed child care capacity is severely limited relative to the population of children under age 6.

-**Desert district (≥50% threshold):** A congressional district where 50% or more of children under age 6 live in a desert tract.
+**Desert district (≥50% threshold):** A congressional district where 50% or more of children under age 6 live have inadequate access.

-**Desert district (≥80% threshold):** A congressional district where 80% or more of children under age 6 live in a desert tract.
+**Desert district (≥80% threshold):** A congressional district where 80% or more of children under age 6 live have inadequate access.

 ---